College Engagement Liaisons Committee

 Help out during the region’s COVID-19 response

 As GVSU Lakers we understand that even as we manage the impacts on our university, we must also look beyond to serve our community and society as we are able.
-Please check out the following centralized resources for opportunities to volunteer – even remotely – or to donate to support in the COVID-19 response and continue to check www.gvsu.edu/community for updates and opportunities.
+Please check out the following centralized resources for opportunities to volunteer – even remotely – or to donate to support in the COVID-19 response and continue to check the Community Engagement site for updates and opportunities.

 - Care Ottawa County